IrinaStatsLab/Awesome-CGM/README.md

 Click [here](https://github.com/irinagain/Awesome-CGM/wiki) to see a table of our data set collection along with additional information for each study.

 Below is a list of our data set collection.
-Click the name of data set for the link to download the CGM data, a link to original paper, a brief study summary, and more.
+Click the name of a data set for the link to download the CGM data, a link to original paper, a brief study summary, and more.

 * [Aleppo (2017)](https://github.com/irinagain/Awesome-CGM/wiki/Aleppo-(2017))